About the conferences

-Refunds are possible before the catering deadline.
-Please contact us at firstname.lastname@example.org if you require a refund.
+Refunds for EA Global: San Francisco 2019 are possible until midnight on Sunday May 26.
+Please contact us at email@example.com if you require a refund.

 Can I volunteer?

 Volunteers play a crucial role in ensuring a successful conference.
-Volunteers are required to work a number of shifts before, during or after the event, and are welcome to participate in the conference when they are not working their shifts.
+Volunteers are required to work a number of shifts during the event and are welcome to participate in the conference when they are not working their shifts.
 Volunteers are usually assigned about three shifts covering a total of about half the time of the conference.